tylerbouknight/unPairasight/README.md

 unPairasight supercharges Obsidian's native security capabilities.
 With features like tag-based file management and AES-256-CBC encryption, unPairasight fills the security gaps in your Obsidian workflow.

+**IMPORTANT**: Please, for my sake, backup your vault before using!
+Tested only on Windows and iOS.

 ---

 ## Key Features